3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w10d01/instructor_notes/angular_services.md

 ### Objectives
 *After this lesson, students will be able to:*

-- Refactor $resource as a service
+- Refactor $http API calls as a service
 - Describe the difference between a factory and a service

 ### Preparation